Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

         make cleanall run PLATFORM=vck190 PARAMS=test_my_design

-For a list of all configurable parameters, see :ref:`CONFIGURATION_PARAMETERS`.
+For a list of all configurable parameters, see :ref:`SOLVER_CONFIGURATION_PARAMETERS`.

 Selecting TARGET
 ^^^^^^^^^^^^^^^^